CAPTI Frequently Asked Questions

 A key component of CAPTI is its focus on “fix-it-first” projects, which is expected to continue to make up the majority of the $5 billion investment the state makes through the CAPTI identified programs.
 These types of maintenance projects are found in every community.

 A critical goal of CAPTI is to direct transportation planning resources and guidance to smaller or rural communities that do not receive the same level of resources as large metropolitan regions.
-CalSTA will convene a discussion with these local and regional rural transportation partners to identify and explore actions to equip rural communities with the tools they need to further the vision of the CAPTI Framework.
-CAPTI focuses on equitable distribution of state resources in order to create a pipeline of projects for under-resourced communities and to meet our climate and equity goals.
+CalSTA worked with the Rural Counties Task Force to convene the Sustainable Rural Transportation Solutions Summit with these local and regional rural transportation partners to identify and explore actions to equip rural communities with the tools they need to further the vision of the CAPTI Framework.
+CAPTI focuses on equitable distribution of state resources to create a pipeline of projects for under-resourced communities and to meet our climate and equity goals.
 State agencies will also provide technical support and assistance to help local governments and community-based organizations collaborate and develop proposals and project scopes.

 - How can the state ensure that rural communities with fewer transportation alternatives can continue to receive funds for needed transportation infrastructure?